fbpx

 Omnidirectional mode records sound coming from all around the microphone.
 It’s perfect for capturing a large group of people speaking at once, or recording natural ambient noise.
 While I don’t often recommend this recording method, it is an option if you’re stuck in a situation with just one microphone.

 Bidirectional mode is best used when you need to record two separate sources simultaneously – like an interview for example.
 This setting allows you to capture both sources in one take.
+When speaking into your microphone on this setting, you want to speak into the front and the back (the front of the microphone is the side that has the Logo and the mute button).

 Adjusting the Gain on Your Blue Yeti